frankie-lira/Gait-Monitoring-Website/README.md

-# Gait Monitoring Webiste Visualization
+# Gait Monitoring Website Visualization
 # Pervasive Autonomous Networked Systems Lab
 Submitted by: **Francisco Lira** and **Melody Hu**

-**Gait Monitoring Webiste Visualization** is a website visulaization that will assist in visualizing and understanding the current research project.
+**Gait Monitoring Website Visualization** is a website visualization that will assist in visualizing and understanding the current research project.

 Time spent: **X** hours spent in total